-THIS AGREEMENT APPLIES TO ALL USE OF, INCLUDING ANY FREE TRIAL OR PAID USER SUBSCRIPTIONS TO, THE SQUIRREL365 PRODUCT and is dated, as between you the Customer and us the Supplier, as of the date that your PAID LICENSE or FREE TRIAL Subscription commences.
-The Term of your individual User Subscription will commence on the date set out in the Order Confirmation or other receipt/acknowledgement that we send to you which contains your license key information used to activate your User Subscription.
+THIS AGREEMENT APPLIES TO ALL USE OF, INCLUDING ANY FREE OR PAID USER SUBSCRIPTIONS TO, THE SQUIRREL365 PRODUCT and is dated, as between you the Customer and us the Supplier, as of the date that your PAID LICENSE or FREE Subscription commences.
+The Term of your individual User Subscription will commence on the date set out in the Order Confirmation or other receipt/acknowledgement that we send in order to activate your User Subscription.

 IMPORTANT NOTICE TO ALL USERS:

 * ON COMPLETION OF THE APPLICABLE SET-UP AND/OR INSTALLATION OF THE SQUIRREL365 DESIGNER, OR ANY OTHER APPLICABLE SQUIRREL365 PRODUCT, BY CLICKING THE “ACCEPT” BUTTON YOU THEREBY AGREE TO THE TERMS OF THIS LICENSE WHICH WILL BIND YOU, YOUR BUSINESS AND YOUR CO-USERS.